HBCU Sports

 Photo: Jearl Miles Clark Facebook

 Jearl Miles Clark is the most documented example.
-She grew up in Archer, Florida, outside Gainesville, and had drawn attention as a high school long jumper.
-Henderson recruited her to Alabama A&M, and she spent her college years converting her raw speed into technically refined form.
-Alabama A&M never placed lower than third at the NCAA Division II national championships while Miles-Clark competed for the Bulldogs.
-She graduated in 1989.
+She grew up outside of Gainesville, Florida, and had drawn attention as a high school long jumper.
+Henderson recruited her to Alabama A&M, where she developed into one of the most decorated athletes in the program’s history.
+By the time she graduated in 1989, the Bulldogs had never placed lower than third at the NCAA Division II national championships during her time on the team.

 Grace Jackson came from even farther away.
 Born in St. Ann, Jamaica, she arrived on an athletic scholarship and developed into one of the fastest women on earth.
 Dannett Young, born in Jacksonville, Florida, became arguably the most dominant athlete in Division II track history, undefeated across four full years of SIAC competition and losing only one race in her entire collegiate career.